Editor’s Note: This post was updated on March 8, 2019.

 Certified Knowledge, a PPC marketing blog, explains that phrase match can be “incredibly useful when the word order matters.
 Word ordering doesn’t always matter–but when it does, phrase match is an indispensable match type to employ to make sure you’re reaching the correct searchers.”

-There will be an increase in traffic for the specific keyword that you choose, which means that you will utilize your ad budget for more relevant traffic.
+There will be an increase in traffic for the specific keyword that you choose, which means that your ad budget is paying for more relevant traffic.

-Although phrase match will typically not drive the same volume of traffic that broad match does, phrase match will drive more quality traffic with a higher chance of converting since the ad is more targeted to your niche.
+Phrase match will typically not drive the same volume of traffic that broad match does.
+However, phrase match will drive more quality traffic with a higher chance of converting since the ad is more targeted to your niche.

 PPC Keyword Match Type #4: [Exact Match]

 Remember my silly fishing analogy about trying to catch a specific fish versus casting a large net to get the most amount of fish?
 Well, now it is time to spearfish with exact match!